 Lady Father in St. Luke’s Chapel

 I walked in out of the pouring and freezing cold rain on Friday morning for a special Morning Prayer service and was appalled to see regular chairs arrayed in rows, like any ordinary church.
 Gone were the facing stalls in “choir” and the rood screen, the organ, the altar, and the “Court of the Gentiles” or “the peanut gallery.”
-Front and center below the stained glass window (which blessedly remains the same) is now a stately grand piano, since this sweet house of worship is now a concert hall.
-Oh the pain of it all!
+Front and center below the stained glass window (which blessedly remains the same) is now a stately grand piano since this sweet house of worship is now a concert hall.
+Oh, the pain of change!
 I started to leave but remembered how much cold rain I had walked through to get there and how long I had looked forward to “Moaning Prayer” in my favorite place.
 So I took a deep breath and looked for a place to sit.
 Not many people had braved the weather – probably because most of the alums in attendance were way-post-1984 – so I had my pick.
 Suddenly I realized that the faculty pews along each wall were still in place.
 I decided that at least I could get the same feeling if I sat there.
 At least I’d be facing the right way.

-The first seat I got to still had the name plate on it – The Very Rev. John Booty, Dean – be still my heart!!
+The first seat I got to still had the nameplate on it – The Very Rev. John Booty, Dean – be still my heart!!
 I said a quick “Thanks” and sat down where our beloved Dean had sat – I knew he would approve.
 Except for reading the psalm and other things I couldn’t quite remember, I kept my eyes closed.
-I was trying to bring back the feeling I had cherished for 3 years.
+I was trying to bring back the feeling I had cherished for 4years.
 I wanted that sense of communion with God and community with those worshiping with me.
 They had been friends, professors, classmates – all who had lived with me through my difficult journey to ordination.
 It wasn’t quite the same as not a one of them was there in person.
 Even still, I was quite aware of the “Spirit of St. Luke’s” as we knew and loved it.
 I was grateful that God’s Holy Spirit was still front and center in Sewanee.

 The lectures were top-notch – you just can’t get better than Barbara Brown Taylor!
 She’s my preaching hero and it was an absolute thrill to see her again in person.
 I attended one of her workshops at the College of Preachers some years ago and she is still the best preacher I’ve ever heard.
 After the first presentation – it was all about embracing the darkness in our lives to find the light – she invited feedback and comments and I was the 2nd one in line.
 I began by informing her that my father was the undisputed founder of the ecological movement.
 As long as I could remember, he had insisted that we ALWAYS turn off the light when we left a room – even if we were going right back in.
 If we didn’t, he somehow magically appeared as we left and when we’d come back – lo and behold the room would be dark!
 I then said that my sister and I in our old age had finally rebelled by becoming (and here my lame brain could do nothing but make up a word) “lightleaveroners.”
 Yes, I really said that to one of the top 20 preachers in America!
 Well, she cracked up – laughed so hard she had to turn away from the microphone.
 Then said, “I’ll have to get you to write something for my next book!”
 I almost fainted – of course, I really will faint if that happens – but it sounded great at the moment.